nyanag/KharchaPaani/README.md

 # KharchaPaani
 This is my school project.
-It is a money lending program catered towards the servants,workers.
+It is a money lending program catered towards the people below the poverty line.
+This project is written in Java.